 The fledgling National Trust was only a few years old when it purchased two acres of fenland at Wicken, for the sum of just £10.

-The reserve has a number of important desiginations including; a National Nature Reserve, Site of Special Scientific Interest (national desiginations), a Special Area of Conservation (European desigination) and a Ramsar Site (an international wetland desigination).
+The reserve has a number of important designations including; a National Nature Reserve, Site of Special Scientific Interest (national designations), a Special Area of Conservation (European designation) and a Ramsar Site (an international wetland designation).

 The historic heart of the reserve is managed much as it has been for hundreds of years, using traditional principles but modern techniques.
 The annual work programme includes harvesting sedge, litter cutting (marsh hay) and scrub management.